 Check out what others are saying about our Invisalign® services on Google+: Invisalign® Dubuque.

 How does Invisalign® treat an underbite or an overbite?

 When straightening teeth we do more than move physical teeth into the right position.
 We also align the bite.
 Otherwise, you will continue to have problems and discomfort.
 When wearing braces, the bite is often aligned using a series of rubber bands that hold the jaw in a particular position by stringing a band from one bracket on the top palate to one on the lower jaw.
 When straightening teeth with Invisalign®, pressure is applied to the teeth to move them into the right position.
 This means that if your underbite or overbite is caused by your teeth, it can be corrected using aligners.
 However, if you have a physical problem with your jaw, you may need to have jaw surgery in addition to wearing your aligners.
 Another option for misaligned jaws, that cannot be fixed using aligners, is to wear traditional braces.
 When you visit our dental office, Our dentists will let you know if your bite problems can be solved with Invisalign® and very often they can be.

 How does Invisalign® treat crowded teeth?

-At Abbadent Family & Cosmetic Dentistry, we can solve the challenge you are having with overcrowding using several methods.
+At Abbadent Dental and Implants, we can solve the challenge you are having with overcrowding using several methods.
 The most common orthodontic option is wearing an expander.
 This can be done when straightening teeth with braces or Invisalign®.
 An expander pushes the arch outward so that there is naturally more room for your teeth.
 This is the least invasive method and often preferred by our patients.
 The other option is to remove one or several teeth prior to straightening them or to shave off small portions of the enamel to make enough room.
 When you visit our dentist office, Our dentists can explain all of these options in detail so that you can make an educated decision regarding which solution is right for you.